 This article was written and researched by Emma Phelps, updates writer for The Spruce with several years of experience writing about household products, interior design, and home maintenance.
 For this article, she used testing insights from The Lab and our real-world testers and researched several top-rated window fans to compile the final roundup.

-To gain a better understanding of window fans, Emma contacted Deane Biermeier, a certified lead carpenter and member of The Spruce's Home Improvement Review Board.
-Using her qualified and expert-level insight, Emma selected the best window fans based on quality, settings, effectiveness, and affordability.
+To gain a better understanding of window fans, Phelps contacted Deane Biermeier, a certified lead carpenter and member of The Spruce's Home Improvement Review Board.
+Using her qualified and expert-level insight, Phelps selected the best window fans based on quality, settings, effectiveness, and affordability.